GaylordCC/ReactJS_to_TS/README.md

 https://github.com/microsoft/TypeScript-React-Conversion-Guide?tab=readme-ov-file

-Different approaches to transitioning from JavaScript to TypeScript -> Manually convert your codebase.
+Different approaches to transitioning from JavaScript to TypeScript:

+-> Manually convert your codebase.
 -> Use a JavaScript to TypeScript converter like TypeScriptify or Babel to automatically convert the codebase.

-Step by Step
+### Step by Step

 Step 1: Configure your IDE